cyberark/conjur-oss-helm-chart/conjur-oss/UPGRADING.md

 - _**All instructions that follow assume that you are in the base of https://github.com/cyberark/conjur-oss-helm-chart repo**_

-### Migrating Conjur OSS Configuration With Integrated Postgres Database
+### Migrating Conjur Open Source Configuration With Integrated Postgres Database

-When a Conjur OSS Helm deployment includes an integrated (internal) Postgres database, the procedure for migrating Conjur OSS state to a new Conjur OSS Helm deployment is as follows:
+When a Conjur Open Source Helm deployment includes an integrated (internal) Postgres database, the procedure for migrating Conjur Open Source state to a new Conjur Open Source Helm deployment is as follows:

 #### Step 1: Save Helm State and Kubernetes Secrets Data